jayped005/build_i2b2_rxnorm_ndc_metadata/README.md

 Requirements to execute the procedure:

-  1. An directory/folder name to write log files.
+  1. A directory/folder name to write log files.
-  2. An directory/folder to create a cache file of information gathered from the NLM's REST API.
+  2. A directory/folder to create a cache file of information gathered from the NLM's REST API.
   3. A directory/folder to create the i2b2 metadata file.
   4. The filename to call the metadata file.